ClusterHQ/flocker/docs/gettinginvolved/acceptance-testing.rst

 In some cases,
 the name may exactly match the name of one of the dataset backend implementations supported by Flocker.
 If this is not the case,
-the configuration mapping must exactly match the ``dataset`` configuration described for :ref:`enabling the Flocker agent service<configuring-nodes-backends>`.
+the configuration mapping must exactly match the ``dataset`` configuration described for :ref:`enabling the Flocker agent service<configuring-nodes-backends-standalone-flocker>`.

 Any number of dataset backend configurations may be present.
 The configuration with a key matching the value of the ``--dataset-backend`` parameter is used.